xyderos/design-patterns-cpp/readme.md

 * Can use prototype to avoid reconstructing

+* Chain of responsibility executes operations independently of each other, can stop passing the request further, decorators extend the behavior

 * Proxy moves the workload somewhere else, decorator lets it be controlled by the client

+* Strategy changes the internal behavior of the object, decorator its external behavior